 - Vigabatrin, tiagabine, carbamazepine, and gabapentin can exacerbate absence seizures.

-- In the syndrome of CAE, if seizure free for 18 months - 2 years, it is reasonable to consider weaning of treatment.
+- In the syndrome of CAE, if seizure-free for 18 months-2 years, it is reasonable to consider weaning off the treatment.

 Discuss with family